 Importantly, the FERC is requiring the submission of compliance filings within 90 calendar days of the Publication Date, or December 5, 2023 (rather than the 180 days proposed in the NOPR).
 The FERC said it "believe[s] that it is important to implement this final rule in a timely manner, given the pressing need to reform the interconnection processes, as discussed in this final rule."
 The FERC went on to explain that, on the FERC-approved effective date of the transmission provider's compliance filing with this final rule, the transmission provider will commence the transition study process.
-After the conclusion of the transition study process, the transmission provider will begin the first standard cluster study process, and in its compliance filing, the transmission provider will indicate the number of calendar days after the conclusion of the transition study process when it will begin this first standard cluster study process (e.g., 30 calendar days after the conclusion of the transition study process).
+After the conclusion of the transition study process, the transmission provider will begin the first standard cluster study process, and in its compliance filing, the transmission provider will begin this first standard cluster study process (e.g., 30 calendar days after the conclusion of the transition study process).